A Short History of Ireland

 The British followed the policy of “divide and rule”.

-As a result of continuous fighting for over 60 years, Britain recognized the independence of India, but while leaving the country, Britain divided India into India and Pakistan.
+As a result of continuous fighting for over 60 years, Britain recognized the independence of India.
+But while leaving the country, Britain divided India into India and Pakistan.

 The case with Ireland was similar.
-When the British handed over power to Mr. De Valera, they divided the country into Northern Ireland and Southern Ireland.
+When the British handed over power to Mr. De Valera, they divided the country into Northern and Southern Ireland.

 Many settlers came from England and settled down in the extreme northern portion of the country.